 In verse two when David says, my heart is overwhelmed, David is referring to the fact that he knows that he cannot face life without help from God.
 That is an important truth to realize.
 We cannot face eternity without our Savior Jesus Christ, and we cannot face the troubles and difficulties and challenges of life without help from God.
 We are not strong enough, we are not big enough, we are not wise enough, and we are not good enough to face life on this earth.
 We need the Lord and Master Jesus.

-And then in verses two, three, and four David tells us some of the things that God is to David that gives David such security and a positive outlook on his future.
+In Psalm 61 verses two, three, and four David tells us some of the things that God is, and these things give David great security and a positive outlook on his future.
 In verse two he says that God is the rock that is higher than I. In verse three David called God a shelter and a strong tower.
-And so as David thinks about how great God is, David says in the first part of verse four, I will abide in thy tabernacle for ever.
+And so, as David thinks about how great God is, David says in the first part of verse four, I will abide in thy tabernacle forever.
 That is an expression of confidence in eternal security.
 David knew that his soul was eternally secure in the hands of the Almighty.
 Everyone who trusts in Christ as Savior should have this confidence because our salvation is dependent upon who God is and what He did for us when He was on the cross of Calvary.
 And so David says at the end of verse four, I will trust in the covert of thy wings.
-David has made a good decision to keep trusting in the Lord.
+David made a good decision to keep trusting in the Lord.
 God protects and God provides.
 If you know that, then keep trusting in the Lord.

 The Bible says in Psalms 61:5, For thou, O God, hast heard my vows: thou hast given me the heritage of those that fear thy name.
 Of course, God heard David.
 God always hears us when we cry out to Him in the name of Jesus.
 At the end of verse five David states that he knows that he will be given the same blessing that everyone gets who has fear for Gods name.
 We respect Gods name and we honor Gods name because Jesus saved us from our sins.
 God is not a respecter of persons.
 He treats everyone the same way.
 You have the same heritage waiting for you in heaven that everyone else has who believes in Jesus.